ExperienceLovelace/ha-floorplan/docs/_pages/home.md

 ## First steps

-First of all, check out the [Getting Started](./docs/getting-started/) guide.
+First of all, check out the [Quick Start guide](./docs/quick-start/) guide.
 You'll get an idea of what Floorplan can do, and how to use it with a basic setup.

 If you'd like to see interactive examples, head on over to the [Examples](./docs/examples/) page.

 Are you searching for a specific feature?
-Please take a look at the [Usage](./usage/) page.
+Please take a look at the [Options](./docs/options/) page.
 You'll see how to use triggers, actions, and more advanced stuff.
 We'll do our best to keep it up to date.

 ![Example of SVG Floorplan-file - Background created with Floorplanner](./assets/images/home/floorplan-background_with_floorplanner.png)